vbabashov/vbabashov.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my webpage!
+Hello, I've a PhD degree in Management Analytics and I speacialize in solving practical Data Science/Machine Learning and Operations Research problems.

-I speacialize in applied Data Science and Operations and I've PhD degree in Management Analytics.
-I strive to solve interesting machine learning and operations research in financial services.
+Specifically, I strive to solve interesting and practical problems in finance and economics.